enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ```bash
 export TAG=v1.0.0 && docker compose -f compose-prod.yaml up -d --pull
 ```
-After deployment, you can inspect the system's logs to ensure all services are running correctly.
+After deployment, you can inspect the system's logs to ensure all services are running correctly with the following command:

 ```bash
 docker compose logs
 ```

 # Quality Assurance and Testing
 For any software system of this scale, continuous testing is paramount to ensure long-term stability and reliability.
 While the primary focus of this thesis was on the complete implementation of the overall system and the successful achievement of its defined objectives, a robust approach to quality assurance remains a critical consideration.
-Although automated tests were not implemented during this project, it is crucial to document the testing methodologies employed and to outline how future testing efforts could be systematized.
+Although automated tests were out of scope during this project, it is crucial to document the testing methodologies employed and to outline how future testing efforts could be systematized.
 This chapter describes the testing approach applied within the project and conceptualizes a more comprehensive quality assurance strategy for the developed infrastructure.

 ## Manual Testing and Functional Validation